sadamill/NcAA9D_DoseSeries/README.md

 are then calculated for parameters of interest versus dose and chain ID (see the publication for more details).
 The script also generates plots which were used in the paper.

+The scripts are packed together as an R project.
+To run the analysis scripts, simply run renv::restore() upon opening Analysis.Rproj.